Probing phase transitions of regular black holes in anti-de Sitter space with Lyapunov exponent: Discussions and conclusions

 The Lyapunov exponent is a measure of a dynamical system's sensitivity to initial conditions, quantifying the average exponential rate at which nearby trajectories diverge or converge over time.
 Our work further indicates that the Lyapunov exponent might provide a dynamical approach to probing phase transitions in the extended phase space thermodynamics of black holes.
 Moreover, it reveals the relationship between the instability of black hole circular orbits and black hole phase structure.
 In addition to the Lyapunov exponent, other strong gravity effects--such as the black hole photon sphere~\cite{Wei:2018aqm,Wei:2017mwc,Yang:2025xck} and quasinormal modes~\cite{Liu:2014gvf, He:2010zb, Jing:2008an}—might also serve as probes of black hole thermodynamic phase transitions and deserve further in-depth investigation.

 \acknowledgments

-The authors thank Shan-Ping Wu and Rui-Hua Ni for helpful discussions.
+The authors thank Yu-Xiao Liu, Rui-Hua Ni and Shan-Ping Wu for helpful discussions.
 This work was supported by the National Natural Science Foundation of China (Grants No. 12305065, No. 12475056, and No. 12247101), the China Postdoctoral Science Foundation (Grant No. 2023M731468), the Gansu Province's Top Leading Talent Support Plan, the Fundamental Research Funds for the Central Universities (Grant No. lzujbky-2025-jdzx07), the Natural Science Foundation of Gansu Province (No. 22JR5RA389, No.25JRRA799), and the `111 Center' under Grant No. B20063.

 {\Alph{section}} {\thesection.\arabic{equation}}